-- Weekly LearnSmart learning activities on Connect.
-Each time you complete an assigned LearnSmart activity by the due date, you will receive 3 points extra credit, up to 36 points total (= 12 LearnSmarts 3 points).
+- 1. Biweekly LearnSmart learning activities on Connect.
+Each time you complete an assigned LearnSmart activity by the due date, you will receive 3 points extra credit, up to 36 points total (= 12 LearnSmarts \ 3 points).
 You receive the 4 points extra credit upon 100% completion of the activity.
 If you complete all 12 LearnSmart activities, you will earn an extra 4 points bring the total extra credit to 40 points. - 2.
-An additional 10 points extra credit will be available during the semester for completing certain activities, such as listening and commenting on a podcast, etc. These extra credit opportunities will be determined by the instructor and announced on Canvas.
+An additional 10 points extra credit may be available during the semester for completing certain activities, such as completing the syllabus quiz, listening and commenting on a podcast, etc.

+These extra credit opportunities will be determined by the instructor and announced on Canvas.